 Maisie Gibson is currently a masters student studying the Philosophy of Health and Happiness MA at the University of Birmingham.
 She has a keen interest in healthcare ethics and bioethics, with a special focus on the philosophy of mental health.
 Her main areas of research have so far included factors of male suicide risk and issues of identity in the treatment of eating disorders.

 Victoria Goodyear is a lecturer in pedagogy of sport, health and physical activity at the University of Birmingham.
 Her research focuses on role of digital technologies and social media in young people’s health and wellbeing, and the operation of pedagogy in digital/online contexts.
 She is also interested in digital ethics, participatory digital methods and knowledge translation via digital animated videos.
-Her latest work that was funded by the Wellcome Trust can be accessed here: http://opencpd.net/Guidelines.html
+View her latest work funded by the Wellcome Trust

 Joy Gregory is an artist who work reflects on the impact of the European colonial project on the everyday lives in the contemporary world.
 She is known for her work concerning issues of 'Beauty' culture and identity politics.
 She is a Research Associate based in Fine Art Media at Slade School of Art, where she worked this year to produce a new work challenging the invisibility of women.
 The piece entitled “Overlooked and Underreported” on show at the Venice Biennale in the Diaspora Pavillion until 26th November 2017.